Upgrading#

-Using branches (recommended)#
+Using the Github integration (recommended)#

 With this option you maintain a “pure” Pegasus branch in your repository with no other modifications.
 Then, you merge this branch into your main app when you upgrade.